Energy bills and your rights

 You should record your meter reading and keep receipts of bill payments and cross-reference these to your actual bill to check you are being charged correctly.

-If you have done all that you can to reduce your energy use and are still have difficulty paying your bill, take action early and don't ignore the problem.
+If you've done everything you can to reduce your energy use and are still have difficulty paying your bill, take action early and don't ignore the problem.

 - Ask the retailer about their hardship programs.
 Only agree to an instalment amount you can realistically afford.
 If you miss a payment or pay less than your agreed amount, your plan will be cancelled.